 (d) Policy Committee.
 The Policy Committee shall consist of the Vice Chair, who shall be the chairperson, and at least two (2) other Active Members appointed by the Vice Chair.
 The Policy Committee shall develop the Association’s policy initiatives and strategic direction.
 The Policy Committee shall have such other duties and powers assigned to it by the Board of Directors.

-Section 7.3 - Other Committees.
+–(e) Other Committees.
 The Board of Directors may create other committees from time to time to assist in the conduct of the affairs of the Association.
 The committee shall be approved by the Board of Directors.
 The Chair shall appoint the chairperson of the committee.

 ARTICLE VIII – INDEMNIFICATION AND INSURANCE